Mira0507/squidpy_masking/WORKLOG.rst

           whether converting to the pyrimidal `tif` format can resolve this issue.
         - the `bfconvert` command re-ran with the following parameters added
             - `-pyramid-resolutions`
             - `-pyramid-scale`
-        - QuPath reading the converted file from the series with the highest resolution (33874 x 33872) crashed on MacBook.
-Decided to select the second highest resolution for image conversion for now.
+        - QuPath successfully read the converted file from the series with the highest resolution (33874 x 33872) when the output was the pyramidal format.